Frequently Asked Questions

 12Do I have to buy a new frame every time my child’s prescription changes?

-If you wish to reuse your own frames when new lenses are required, we can organize your new lenses to be made and cut to the shape of your frames so that you won’t be without them while your new lenses are being made.
+If you wish to reuse your own frames when new lenses are required, we can organise your new lenses to be made and cut to the shape of your frames so that you won’t be without them while your new lenses are being made.

 13What is the best way to clean glasses?